 Cub River Road is located on US-91 between Franklin, ID and Preston, ID.
 From the junction of US-91 and ID-34 in Preston, Cub River Road is 5.5 miles south on US-91.
 From Franklin, Cub River Road is 2.3 miles north of Main Street on US-91.
 Cub River Road heads northeast from US-91 and passes through an extensive area of residential homes and private property.
 The road is paved for the first 8.5 miles and is a fast drive.

-After crossing the wide gully, angle R/NW to head directly up the brush-covered slope to reach the thick brushy mess that is the Northeast Ridge.
-Stay to the R/NE of thicker, steeper brush to the SW as you make this punishing climb to the ridge.
+After crossing the wide gully, angle right/northwest to head directly up the brush-covered slope to reach the thick brushy mess that is the northeast ridge.
+Stay to the right/northeast of thicker, steeper brush to the southwest as you make this punishing climb to the ridge.
 You should reach the ridge at about 6,350 feet.
 The brush/scrub gets taller as you gain altitude, an uncommon phenomenon.
-The Northeast Ridge is rounded, ill-defined, and only begrudgingly gains elevation.
+The northeast ridge is rounded, ill-defined, and only begrudgingly gains elevation.
 However, you will find cattle trails amongst this mess of tall bushes and scrub.
 It’s remarkable that cattle spend any time in here.

-Stay near the ridge crest or just to the L/SE of it.
-The R/NW side of the ridge is truly wicked.
+Stay near the ridge crest or just to the left/southeast of it.
+The right/northwest side of the ridge is truly wicked.
 Avoid it.
-Higher up, you will actually find some patches of open scrub on the S side of the ridge crest, which has become more of a face at that point.
-Finish the climb to the elusive summit by heading W through any open gaps you can find.
+Higher up, you will actually find some patches of open scrub on the south side of the ridge crest, which has become more of a face at that point.
+Finish the climb to the elusive summit by heading west through any open gaps you can find.
 The summit of Peak 6710 is an open area of large boulders and sagebrush/willows.
 There are no fences or signs prohibiting entry onto the summit area.
 There were no signs of previous ascent.
 I suspect that this brushy peak is rarely visited.

 This area around Cub River is arguably some of the worse bushwhacking that I have ever experienced in the State of Idaho.
 If you do other peaks near here in South Worm Creek Basin (or North Worm Creek Basin), you will suffer as badly, or worse, than you did today on Peak 6710.
 You would have to be full-blown masochist to enjoy peakbagging in this area.
 It really is THAT AWFUL.
 I will never come back to this area, not in this life nor in any future lives.